s4pv/NoMaD/README.md

 Efficient Consensus Mechanism based on actual blockchain capabilities and game needs.

-# 1st Approach: P2E Game (not pay to earn): LiveToTravel – CryptoZombies “fork”
+# 1st Approach: P2E Game (not pay to earn): NoMad_ – CryptoZombies “fork”

 Consensus Mechanism: Proof of Work.
 If you stay on a fixed real place (Workplace) for several hours, your avatar will start to WORK, mining MAD tokens.
 (Through glasses, smartwatch, notebook, and phone if possible, available and permissioned)